PostgREST/postgrest/api.rst

 .. image:: _static/film.png

-As seen above in `vertical_filtering`_ we can request the titles of all films like this:
+As seen above in :ref:`v_filter` we can request the titles of all films like this:

 .. code-block:: http